Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 To leave a comment please use the
 [krassnig.dev repository issue](https://github.com/Krassnig/krassnig.dev/issues/1).
-If you like this library, I would really appreciate a github star in the [no-async-hook repository](https://github.com/Krassnig/no-async-hook).
+If you like this library, I would really appreciate a Github star in the [no-async-hook repository](https://github.com/Krassnig/no-async-hook).

 Thanks for reading ^^